Picovoice/picollm/demo/python/README.md

 ## Models

 picoLLM Inference Engine supports the following open-weight models.
-You can download them from [Picovoice Console](https://console.picovoice.ai/).
+The models are on [Picovoice Console](https://console.picovoice.ai/).

 - Gemma